 Who We Are

-Up until this time, each of these four organizations had long been leading counter-trafficking movements in their respective communities doing foundational, grassroots, localized work.
-Throughout the early 2000s, a coordinated, statewide response to human trafficking did not yet exist; however, as victim identification increased tenfold between 2013 and 2016, the work of these four organizations grew, and along with state government officials and law enforcement agencies at all levels, these organizations began to recognize the challenges and limitations that accompanied mitigating human trafficking independently at the local level.
+Up until this time, each of these three organizations had long been leading counter-trafficking movements in their respective communities doing foundational, grassroots, localized work.
+Throughout the early 2000s, a coordinated, statewide response to human trafficking did not yet exist; however, as victim identification increased tenfold between 2013 and 2016, the work of these three organizations grew, and along with state government officials and law enforcement agencies at all levels, these organizations began to recognize the challenges and limitations that accompanied mitigating human trafficking independently at the local level.

 In understanding these limitations and severe gaps in services for outer counties of Tennessee, research, planning, and many discussions took place over the course of more than a year to chart an appropriate plan of action.
 Collectively, Tennessee identified that a collaborative, coordinated statewide response would be crucial and necessary to mitigating human trafficking across the state and providing quality aftercare services to survivors from urban, suburban, and rural communities.
 In order to organize these efforts and spearhead collaboration from a nonprofit perspective, the Tennessee Anti-Slavery Alliance was born.